akrista/fillakit/docs/01-overview.md

 - **Laravel Octane** - Production-optimized performance
 - **Laravel Reverb** - Real-time WebSockets

-## Why Choose Filamentry?
+## Why Choose Fillakit?

 ### Rapid Development

-Filamentry eliminates tedious initial configuration and allows you to focus on the unique features of your application.
+Fillakit eliminates tedious initial configuration and allows you to focus on the unique features of your application.
 With all dependencies pre-configured and optimized, you can start developing immediately.

 ### Modern Architecture